 A map of Lebanon will demonstrate the country's role as a link in the ancient world.
 The International Coastal Highway stretched from Egypt, along the coast of Palestine, through Lebanon, to Ugarit.
 This was one of the major veins of travel in the ancient Near East.

 Lebanon linked Mesopotamia and Turkey with Palestine, as well as all of the ancient Near East with the cultures of the Mediterranean.
+Strong trading ties have been shown with Egypt, the Aegean, Israel, Mesopotamia and other ancient civilizations.
 A quick glance at any map of Lebanon will show the country sat amongst many different cultures and people.

 M. J. Strazzulla, Professor of Greek & Roman Antiquities at the University of Foggia, Italy, presents a unique view of the geography and history of Lebanon.
 Sixteen important monuments, at eight archaeological sites, including Baalbek, one of the wonders of the world, are analyzed and discussed in this illuminating and fascinating book!
 Click to be re-directed to barnesandnoble.com to purchase your copy today!

 The history of Lebanon is shaped in large part to the country's geography.
 The mountains squeezed against the sea, thus, the country developed a diverse identity.
 Any map of Lebanon will make plain the necessity of some turning to the sea.
 Nature encouraged this with her many natural harbors, located along the Lebanese coastline.
 Another segment sought refuge and protection in the high altitudes of Lebanon's two mountain ranges.